calydia/blog-forestry-gatsby/src/pages/posts/fighting-exhaustion.md

   almost ten years now.</p><p>I think it's finally time that I convince myself that I'm good enough, I have value and I deserve to be in the position I'm in.
 On the good days, I know this.
 But when things got dark, my brain convinced me otherwise.
-  I hope from now on my brain can listen to reason even if the situation gets worse.</p>
+  I hope from now on my brain can listen to reason even if the situation gets worse.
+  I have more tools to combat these issues now and I know I'm not alone in this.</p>
 photo_credits: <p>Photo by <a href="https://unsplash.com/@volkanolmez?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText"
   rel="noopener noreferrer" target="_blank">Volkan Olmez</a> on <a href="https://unsplash.com/search/photos/exhaustion?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText"
   rel="noopener noreferrer" target="_blank">Unsplash</a></p>